ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 completed (and other attempts can be cancelled) ultimately depends on the client application's interpretation of the connection state being ready to use.
-This will generally include at least the transport-level handshake with remote endpoint (such as the TCP or QUIC handshake), but can involve other higher-level handshakes or state checks as well.
+This will generally include at least the transport-level handshake with the remote endpoint (such as the TCP or QUIC handshake), but can involve other higher-level handshakes or state checks as well.